flixlix/power-flow-card-plus/README.md

 ## Using the card

+> ⚠️ This card offers a **LOT** of configuration options.
+Don't worry, if you want your card's appearance to match the oficial Energy Flow Card, you will only need to setup the entities.
+The rest of the options only enable further customization.
+If this is your goal, please go to [Minimal Configuration](#minimal-configuration)

 I recommend looking at the [Example usage section](#example-usage) to understand the basics to configure this card.
 (also) pay attention to the **required** options mentioned below.